When you really think about it, the role of the company officer is a stupidly difficult, never-ending, generally thankless position.

 At least, when it’s done well, it is.

 You’re responsible for the mistakes of everyone who works for you, yet you defer praise to your team.

-You can no longer truly be “one of the guys”.
+You can no longer truly be “just part of the team”.
 You sacrificed that part of the camaraderie when you took the oath to keep them safe at all costs.

-Your job is to enable them, to teach them, to help them, to remove any obstacles and take any bullets so that they can focus on their jobs.
+Your job is to enable them, teach them, help them, remove any obstacles and take any bullets so that they can focus on their jobs.

-You are duty bound to look out for the people in your care, emotionally, mentally, physically.
+You are duty-bound to look out for the people in your care, emotionally, mentally, and physically.
 You must guide and help them in their work and their home lives as best you can.

 You, more than anyone, must put the team before the individual, and the mission before the team.
 You must make and live with hard decisions, on a scene or in the station.

-If the bugles don’t feel heavy, you don’t understand what they mean.
+If the bugles don’t feel heavy, maybe you don’t understand what they mean.